Cryptography

 Quantum computers do not yet exist at a scale that threatens encryption.
 But encrypted traffic captured today could be stored and decrypted later when they do.
 This is called a "harvest now, decrypt later" attack.

-Signal addresses this by adding a quantum-resistant key exchange (ML-KEM, formerly known as Kyber) to the initial handshake when two people start a conversation.
+Signal's original post-quantum design, PQXDH, adds a quantum-resistant key exchange (ML-KEM, formerly known as Kyber) to the initial handshake when two people start a conversation.
 If a quantum computer later tries to break that handshake, the ML-KEM component keeps it safe.

 What this means for you